 Many CT examinations do not require specific patient preparation prior to having the study performed.
 However, there are examinations that do require specific preparation guidelines and those will be reviewed with you when the examination is scheduled.
 The preparations are generally dietary restrictions but can involve activities such as drinking oral contrast material prior to the time of your appointment.

 Side effects can occur during a CT examination.
 These are generally mild and are related to the contrast material.
 If you receive an injection of contrast material through a vein in your arm, you may experience a warm sensation throughout your body, the feeling of needing to urinate, and possibly a metallic taste in your mouth – all of which pass fairly quickly.
 Oral contrast material may cause slight changes in bowel movements which should soon return to normal.

-Some patients may develop an allergic reaction form the injection of contrast material and develop an allergic reaction.
+Some patients may develop an allergic reaction from the injection of contrast material.
 Allergic reactions may include in itching, sneezing, hives, or other allergic symptoms.
 In more rare cases, the contrast material may trigger anaphylaxis, a life threatening allergic reaction in which the airway can become swollen enough to restrict breathing.
 In such cases, emergency treatment is administered immediately.

 Patients that have diabetes or other renal disease may require special care due to the involvement of the kidneys filtering contrast from the bloodstream.

 Patients are encouraged to discuss any and all allergies they may have with their physician prior to having a CT scan.

 Upon completion of your CT examination, there is generally no follow-up care required.